Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

-\item Case \eqref{1pr:4.1iii}(b), which occurs, for example, for $R\sim 0$ and $2f'(0)<g'(0)\leq2f'(0)-\frac{M}{d}$ (observe that $M$ does not depend on $g'(0)$), shows that the set of $D$'s for which the speed of propagation is enhanced can be non-connected.
-This is a remarkable difference with respect to both the other cases described by Proposition \ref{1pr:4.1} and $c^*_\infty$ (compare, e.g., with Figure \ref{0fig:1.1}).
+Finally, we point out that case \eqref{1pr:4.1iii}(b) of Proposition~\ref{1pr:4.1} in particular establishes that the set of $D$'s for which the speed of propagation is enhanced can be disconnected.
+This is another remarkable difference with respect to the speed $c^*_\infty$ (compare, e.g., with Figure~\ref{0fig:1.1}).

-\item Another consequence of case \eqref{1pr:4.1iii}(b) in Proposition \ref{1pr:4.1} is that $c^*(D)$ can be decreasing in certain ranges of $D$, in contrast with $c^*_\infty$ and $\cBRR$, which are non-decreasing in $D$, as proved in Proposition \ref{0pr:1.6}\eqref{0pr:1.6.ii} and as it can be seen from the construction of $\cBRR$ given in \cite{BRR2}.
+\item As observed above, the value of $c^*$ as well as the condition for enhancement, i.e., $c^*>c_f$ depend on the dimension $N$.
+Nonetheless, such a dependence is lost in the limit $R\to+\infty$, where we recover the quantity $c^*_{\infty}$ defined in \eqref{0eq:1.10}, as stated in Theorem~\ref{1th:3.3}\eqref{1th:3.3.vi} and proved later in this section.

-\item By combining the construction of supersolutions of Section \ref{1subsection:c^*_2} and Proposition \ref{1pr:3.1}, we can give a characterization of $c^*$ also for $N\geq 6$; precisely we obtain that, if the complementary condition of \eqref{1eq:4.1new} holds true, which reads
+\item By combining the construction of supersolutions of Section~\ref{1subsection:c^*_2} with Proposition~\ref{1pr:3.1}, we can give, for some values of the parameters, a characterization of $c^*$ also for $N\geq 6$.
+Indeed, we obtain that, if the complementary condition of \eqref{1eq:4.1new} holds true, which reads

 then $c^*=c_f$ is the asymptotic speed of propagation of problem \eqref{1eq:1.1}. \end{enumerate} \end{remark}